 CLIMB A VOLCANO” off your bucket list, you can still do that here with minimal strain.

 About an hour away from Antigua Guatemala is Pacaya Volcano.
-The reason why you can’t see Pacaya from Antigua is because Agua Volcano sits directly between you and it – Pacaya can be easily seen from Guatemala City, as it’s only 40 km to the southwest.
+The reason why you can’t see Pacaya from Antigua is that Agua Volcano sits directly between you and it – Pacaya can be easily seen from Guatemala City, as it’s only 40 km to the southwest.

 While Pacaya Volcano tends to erupt once in a while – in 2010 it blanketed Guatemala City with black ash, like a reverse White Christmas, it’s generally safe to visit.

 Arranging a visit to Pacaya borders on the trivial – any travel agency in town can book you a seat on one of the shuttles making the trip to Pacaya Volcano National Park.
 With promises of getting close to scalding rivers of lava – the travel agency pictures did look amazing, we booked a trip with the cheapest shuttle provider we could find, which ended up being about Q60 per person.

 The 12-seat passenger van picked us up near a hotel at about 3:30 pm.
 The van was nearly empty, except for a young couple I later learned was from Australia.